Private & Early Stage Businesses

 You do not have to apply to the Commission to use any of these exemptions.
 You do have to ensure that you meet all of the conditions of the exemption.

 If you issue securities using these exemptions, the securities are subject to resale restrictions.
 This means that the securities may not be resold (transferred) unless certain conditions are met.
-In almost all cases, the securities are subject to a "seasoning period" or a "hold period" - a specified period of time during which the purchaser cannot sell the securities.
+In almost all cases, the securities are subject to a "seasoning period" or a "restricted period" - a specified period of time during which the purchaser cannot sell the securities.

 Private issuer exemption TOP